|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 We use the above apparatus to measure the magnitude of electrode impedance for a 1.6-mm diameter screw electrode at the surface of the water.

 The phase delay of the electrode voltage tells us the electrode impedance is not purely resistive.
-The drop in impedance magnitude with frequency suggests a capacitive component to the impedance.
+The drop in impedance magnitude with frequency suggests a capacitor in parallel with a resistor.
 Perhaps this capacitance arises from the permittivity of the saline solution.
 Let us calculate the capacitance, C, between a spherical electrode and a ground electrode at infinity.

 The permittivity of water or saline solution is roughly 700 pF/m.
 For a spherical electrode with ground at infinity, the electrode capacitance due to permittivity is 4πεa.
 For radius 0.6 mm, this capacitance will be 5 pF.
 At 1 kHz, a 5-pF capacitor presents an impedance of 30 MΩ, which is negligible compared to the resistive impedance.
 The same is true for a 1-μm radius sphere.
 Its capacitance due to permittivity is 9 fF, which presents an impedance of 10 GΩ at 1 kHz.